MedBlog

 Mpox skin lesions usually flare up, scab over, and fall off without intervention.

-Unlike COVID-19, mpox virus is not novel and we have a basic understanding of the disease progression of mpox infection and how to contain the spread.
-Infections typically last 2-4 weeks, and symptoms generally begin 1-2 weeks after exposure.
+Because the virus is not novel, we have a basic understanding of the disease progression of mpox and how to contain the spread.
+Infections typically last two to four weeks, and symptoms generally begin one to two weeks after exposure.
 Mild symptoms such as fever and fatigue may come first, followed by skin lesions that flare up, scab over, and fall off without intervention.
-However, not all cases during the current outbreak have had fever before the rash.
+People remain contagious until those scabs fall off to reveal a new layer of skin underneath.
+It’s also worth noting that not all cases have had fever before the rash.

-Approximately 99% of patients with the current strain of mpox make a full recovery, though in severe cases infection can be fatal.
-Learn more from the CDC.
+About 99% of patients with the clade II mpox make a full recovery, though in severe cases infection can be fatal.
+Patients with severe cases are being treated with tecovirimat.
+Its effectiveness is still being studied.

 Anyone exposed to the virus can be infected.
 People who are at increased risk include: